Lonitch/Lonitch.github.io/_posts/2020-07-06-Radiation-Matter-Interaction-III.md

 ## Emission of Light From An Excited Atom

-In this section we study the transition from an initial particle state, $\mid a_i\rangle$, to a final particle state, $\mid a_f\rangle$ by emitting a photon.
+In this section we study the transition from an initial particle state, $$\mid a_i\rangle$$, to a final particle state, $$\mid a_f\rangle$$ by emitting a photon.
 The the initial and final states for the photon-particle system are then

 $$\begin{array}{l}
 \mid i\rangle=\left|a_{i}\right\rangle\left|\ldots, n_{k \sigma}, \ldots\right\rangle \\
 \mid f\rangle=\left|a_{f}\right\rangle\left|\ldots, n_{k \sigma}+1, \ldots\right\rangle
 \end{array}\tag{2.1}.$$

-The corresponding energy levels  follow the relation of $E_i>E_f$.
-In Part I we developed Fermi's golden rule based on perturbation theory, which states that the probability of $i\rightarrow f$ transition per unit time is given by
+The corresponding energy levels  follow the relation of $$E_i>E_f$$.
+In Part I we developed Fermi's golden rule based on perturbation theory, which states that the probability of $$i\rightarrow f$$ transition per unit time is given by

 $$\begin{aligned}
 \left(\frac{\text { trans. prob. }}{\text { time }}\right)=& \frac{2 \pi}{\hbar}\left|M_{\mathrm{fi}}\right|^{2} \delta\left(E_{\mathrm{f}}-E_{\mathrm{i}}\right) \\